sebma-github/DNA-methylation---Charr/README.md

 Use **3getcoverage.sh** to extract methylation information (confusingly called "coverage" in Bismark).
 Use **4change-string-to-chr.sh** to change the "NC_" or "NW_" string to a "chr" string.
 This is because of MethylKit requirements.

-#### Filter the "coverage" files (again, this is a weird Bismark syntax. "coverage" files refer to methylation information files):
+#### Filter the "coverage" files: (again, this is a weird Bismark syntax. "coverage" files refer to methylation information files)
 We used the MethylKit package to further filter the coverage files in order to keep only CpGs that have >10X coverage in every one of the 48 samples.
 See **BentvsLimn.R**
 The output is: **methmin1_48samples.csv**